ssb2017/revbayes_biogeography/README.md

 # revbayes_biogeography

 This is the home page for the "Biogeography in RevBayes" workshop on Jan 8, 2017 at the SSB meeting in Baton Rouge.
+Please feel welcome to email me with any questions or concerns: `mlandis at gmail dot com`.

 ## Overview